Xuxa: 1986–1992: Xou da Xuxa and breakthrough

-In 1987, the French newspaper Libération includes Xuxa in the list of 10 women of prominence on the planet, next to the British prime minister Margaret Thatcher.
-In the same period, Xuxa began a love relationship with the Brazilian driver Formula 1, Ayrton Senna, who died in 1994.
+In 1987, the French newspaper Libération included Xuxa in the list of 10 women of prominence on the planet, next to the British prime minister Margaret Thatcher.
+In the same period, Xuxa began a relationship with the Brazilian Formula 1 driver Ayrton Senna, who died in 1994.
 In parallel to the Xou da Xuxa, the presenter commanded Bobeou Dançou, between 9 July and 31 December 1989, on Sunday afternoons of TV Globo.
 Initially created as Xou of Xuxa frame, it was so successful that the station decided to launch it as an independent program aimed at the adolescent public.
 The Bobeou Dançou was a program of rumba based on riddles with two teams formed by adolescents between 13 and 17 years disputed the first place of the competition.

-In 1990, a new record: the film Lua de Cristal, its biggest box office hit, sold 4,178 million tickets and ranks 21st in the ranking of most-watched national films from 1970 to 2011 according to Ancine (Agência Nacional do Cinema).
-Xuxa accumulates the highest-grossing of Brazilian cinema, more than 37 million people watched her films.
-Also this year by the International Academy of Television Arts and Sciences of the United States to deliver the International Emmy Awards in the category of best children's program and to present one of their songs in the awards party.
+In 1990, the film Lua de Cristal, Xuxa's biggest box office hit, sold 4,178 million tickets and ranked 21st in the ranking of most-watched national films from 1970 to 2011 according to Ancine (Agência Nacional do Cinema).
+Xuxa accumulated the highest-grossing of Brazilian cinema, with more than 37 million people watched her films.
+She was also chosen by the International Academy of Television Arts and Sciences of the United States to deliver the International Emmy Awards in the category of best children's program and present one of their songs in the awards party.
 In 1991, Xuxa appeared in 37th place for Forbes among the 40 richest celebrities of that year, with a turnover of $19 million.
 Xuxa was the first Brazilian to join the list.
 The Paradão da Xuxa emerged as an independent program after the success of the picture of the same name presented in Xou of Xuxa.
 The program was aired between 25 April and 26 December 1992 on Saturday mornings of TV Globo, replacing Xou of Xuxa on that day.
-The attraction was three hours long, and different singers and musical groups performed on the show.
+The program was three hours long, and different singers and musical groups performed on the show.
 The musical selection went from the samba to the rock, going through the sertanejo music.
 On the last Saturday of each month, Super Paradão (Vacation Specials) was shown, highlighting the most successful songs of the period.